-If you love dogs and are looking for a new career or flexible business opportunity then dog grooming may be just the thing for you!
+If you love dogs and are looking for a new career or flexible business opportunity, then dog grooming may be just the thing for you!
 Our City & Guilds accredited dog grooming qualifications will get you started on the right foot and give you the confidence to undertake a range of bathing and grooming techniques.

 Is dog grooming for you?

 The British Dog Grooming Association recognises the City & Guilds accredited dog grooming courses as a professional standard required by all dog groomers.
 The College of Animal Welfare runs City & Guilds accredited dog grooming qualifications from its state-of-the-art grooming parlours at its Huntingdon and Leeds centres.
-Courses are available on either a block or day release.
+Courses are available on either a block release, day release or work-based format.

 Why choose to study dog grooming at The College of Animal Welfare?